Web Scraping Using an Automated Browser

 - Download the windows version of Chromedriver from here.

-- Extract the contents of the zip file into a new directory under
+- Extract the contents from the zip file, and extract them into a new directory under

 C:\chromedriver

 .
-If you do not have admin rights, you can use a different folder, likeC:\Program Files\chromedriver
+If you do not have admin rights, you can put the file also in another folder, for exampleC:\Program Files\chromedriver

 , orC:\Users\[your-username]\chromedriver

 .
-The exact location of the file does not matter, as long as you remember where you placed it.
-(However, it’s not advisable to leave it in your Downloads folder.) - Make sure that the chromedriver.exe file is directly under the PATH you specified, i.e. under
+It does not matter where exactly the file will be put, as long as you remember where it is (it's not a good idea though to leave it in your downloads folder). - Make sure that the chromedriver.exe file is directly under the PATH you specified, i.e. under

 C:\chromedriver